 Shara Brice, who is the chapter leader for OCL, reports that almost everyone reviews the class as worthwhile, and some see it as life-changing.
 As a charismatic and tender organizer, she deserves much of the credit for executing the program in the Roaring Fork Valley.
 But her humility would prevent her from accepting it.
 “This transformation does not happen magically, but is the result of intentional practice, toward the goal of improved interpersonal relationships. ...
 It is a privilege to be part of building a more caring community.”

 When surveyed, 97 percent of participants reported that they “strongly agree or agree” that the course equipped them with tools that significantly enhanced their communication with others.
 Chapman is aiming to put Aspen on the map for altruistic reasons, and with those results, it’s certainly a pitch that deserves a listen.

 Aspen has served as a sociological lab before.
 During the 1970s, Werner Erhard introduced Erhard Seminars Training (est) to a handful of communities across the United States, and Aspen was one along with San Francisco, New York and Honolulu.
 The 60-hour seminars were courses aimed at personal transformation.
 They were the precursor to what would eventually become the Landmark Forum, a personal development program still in existence today.

 Aspen residents f rom the ‘70s recall est t rainings fondly and with reverence, citing them as pivotal in their self-awareness evolution.
 Erhard chose Aspen as a location because Aspenite Anne Bayard had been involved with a sister program in San Francisco, and she wanted to introduce it to the valley.
 Several hundred people took the training in the Aspen area during the early ‘70s.

-PHOTO COURTESY OF THE ASPEN HISTORICAL SOCIETY/ MARY ESHBAUGH HAYES COLLECTION
+Photography by: PHOTO COURTESY OF THE ASPEN HISTORICAL SOCIETY/ MARY ESHBAUGH HAYES COLLECTION